-Since this coding/modulation technique is more bandwidth efficient than IBS and requires practically the same amount of satellite power, its usage will promote more efficient usage of the orbital spectrum.
 Any information rate from 64 kbit/s to 44.736 Mbit/s, inclusive, may be transmitted.
 Intelsat has defined, however, a set of recommended information rates which are shown in Table 1.

-For certain information rates, namely, 1.544, 2.048, 6.312, 8.448, 32.064, 34.368, and 44.736 Mbit/s, an overhead structure has been defined to facilitate the provision of Engineering Service Circuits (ESC) and maintenance alarms.
+For certain information rates, namely, 1.544, 2.048, 6.312, 8.448, 32.064, 34.368, and 44.736 Mbit/s, an overhead structure has been defined to optionally provide engineering voice/data orderwire channels and maintenance alarms\.
 This overhead increases the data rate of these carrier sizes by 96 kbit/s.
 The overhead adds its own frame alignment signal and thus passes the information data stream transparently.